 For sandy beaches, dramatic cliffs and postcard-perfect coastal towns

-Cornwall is one of the UK’s most iconic destinations, which sits on England’s rugged southwestern tip.
-The area is well-known for its enviable coastline and golden beaches, established surfing culture, fascinating Celtic heritage, and beautiful coastal cliffs.
+Cornwall is a superb destination for a lodge holiday.
+On the southwestern tip of England, the area is well-known for its enviable coastline and golden beaches, established surfing culture, fascinating Celtic heritage, and beautiful coastal cliffs.